pmcgoohan/targeting-zero-mev/content-layer.md

 ### Transaction Reordering

-Transaction reordering attacks are mitigated by ordering at random within a chunk while maintaining time order between chunks in the same block (see Latency Window).
+Transaction reordering attacks are mitigated by ordering at random within a chunk while maintaining time order between chunks in the same block (see Latency Width below).
 As long as one shuffler acts honestly, **transaction reordering attacks are mitigated**.

 Even if all shufflers are dishonest, there is little that they can do.
 They cannot change the transaction order by picking their entropy, because it is derived for them from their private key.
 They cannot alter the list of transactions they are randomizing because it has already been finalized by the pickers.

-### Latency Window
+### Latency Width

 The picker queue runs as fast as possible, but it is not instantaneous.
 This does not negatively impact the throughput of the system, but it does have some latency and this is a good thing.
 Let me explain.